techquest/api-jam/README.md

 * Get Access Token returned by Interswitch Passport.
 You can use any OAuth client of your choice.
 * Use Access Token to get Customer's Payment Instrument (Cards)
 * Request customer to enter Payment instrument details (Card Expiry date, CVV, PIN)
-* Generate Paycode (See **Generate Paycode** documentation [here] (https://confluence.interswitch.com/confluence/api/paycode-api/generate-token)) using the Interswitch libraries in "What SDKs are available?" section of this FAQ
+* Generate Paycode (See **Generate Paycode** documentation [here] (https://confluence.interswitch.com/confluence/api/paycode-api/generate-token/generate-token-request-sent-from-thirdparty)).
+Use "What SDKs are available?" to access API.
 * Process response

 ##How do I use the Loyalty API?